elenamalova/Resume/Resume.md

 design, implementation, testing and code inspection.
 * Optimized and improved the legacy components, implementation and integration of new trading interfaces in C++.
-* Implemented and supported basic and DeMark studies (graphics and technical analysis tools that are used in charts of CQG IC).
+* Implemented and supported basic and DeMark studies ((The DeMark Indicators are graphics and technical analysis tools​ that are used in charts of CQG IC and offer customers a deeper, more detailed market evaluation).
 * Implemented the internal automation scripts in Python for testing of new features of studies in different versions of CQG IC.